egnyte/wopi-proof-validator/README.md

 ### Debug

-To debug the implementation set the env variable `DEBUG=wopiproof` and get logs.
+To debug the implementation set the env variable `DEBUG=wopiproof` and see output.

+### Tests

+Run `npm test` to trigger basic smoke tests

 ## Contributing

+Contributions welcome.

-Looking forward to accepting pull requests with test improvements
+Looking forward to accepting pull requests with test improvements.